-- (1) This Proxy Form is not valid for use by investors who hold shares in the Company through relevant intermediaries (as defined in Section 181 of the Companies Act (Chapter 50 of Singapore), including CPF and SRS investors, and shall be ineffective for all intents and purposes if used or purported to be used by them. - (2) CPF Investors and SRS Investors who wish to appoint the Chairman of the AGM as proxy to vote on their behalf should approach their respective CPF Agent Banks and SRS Operators to submit their voting instructions at least seven (7) working days before the AGM.
+ENGRO CORPORATION LIMITED Company Registration No.: 197302229H Incorporated in the Republic of Singapore ANNUAL GENERAL MEETING PROXY FORM IMPORTANT (1) This Proxy Form is not valid for use by investors who hold shares in the Company through relevant intermediaries (as defined in Section 181 of the Companies Act 1967, including CPF and SRS investors, and shall be ineffective for all intents and purposes if used or purported to be used by them.
+(2) CPF Investors and SRS Investors who wish to appoint the Chairman of the AGM as proxy to vote on their behalf should approach their respective CPF Agent Banks and SRS Operators to submit their voting instructions at least seven (7) working days before the AGM.
 Other investors holding shares in the Company through relevant intermediaries who wish to vote should approach their relevant intermediaries as soon as possible to specify voting instructions.

-PERSONAL DATA PRIVACY:

-By submitting this Proxy Form, the member accepts and agrees to the personal data privacy $\,$ terms set out in the Notice of AGM dated 14 April 2021.
+PERSONAL DATA PRIVACY: By submitting this Proxy Form, the member accepts and agrees to the personal data privacy terms set out in the Notice of AGM dated 14 April 2022.